Music-and-Culture-Technology-Lab/omnizart/README.md

 [Sphinx's Document](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html).

 ## Linters
-flake8, pylint, black
+Uses flake8 and pylint for coding style check.

 To check with linters, execute `make check`.

+You don't have to achieve a full score on pylint check, just pass 9.5 point still counted as a successful check.

+### Caution!
+There is convenient make command for formating the code, but it should be used very carefully.
+Not only it could format the code for you, but also could mess up the code, and eventually you should still need to check the format manually after refacorting the code with tools.

-To format the code with black, enter `make format`.
+To format the code with black and yapf, enter `make format`.

 ## Unittest
 Uses `pytest` for unittesting.
 Under construction...

 ## CI/CD
 Uses github actions for automatic linting, unittesting, document building, and package release.
+Under construction...

+## Docker
+Pack everything into a docker file.
 Under construction...

 ## Command Test
 To actually install and test the `omnizart` command, execute `make install`.
 This will automatically create a virtual environment and install everything needed inside it.
 After installation, just follow the instruction showing on the screen to activate the environment, then type `omnizart --help` to check if it works.
 After testing the command, type `deactivate` to leave the virtual environment.